halfpintutopia/magic-forest-trail/README.md

 The site was designed and developed mobile first.

 The idea of the website was inspired by a friend, Hermina Oláh Vass.
 She and her family are very enthusiastic about the trail.
 She is motivated to breathe a new breath of life into this local attraction.
-The idea was to provide an essential website to start her project.
+The idea was to provide an essential website to start her project. and gain support from investors in Braunwald.
+As due to climate change, the winter season needs to be open to ventures, other than winter sports.

 ## Intended Audience